William of Auvergne

 The works comprising the second part of the Magisterium are more expressly theological in nature and appeal to the authority of revelation.
 Nevertheless, William continually recurs to his philosophical doctrines in all his works, and even his most theological writings contain material of considerable philosophical interest.
 In particular, his treatises On Virtues and Morals and On Faith and Laws are of great importance for his moral philosophy.

 Scholars agree that On the Trinity is the earliest work in the Magisterium and that it was probably written in the early 1220s.
-Parts of other works can be partially dated by references to contemporaneous events, though the sheer size of many individual works suggests they were probably written over a period of years.
+The other works can be partially dated by references to contemporaneous events, though the sheer size of many individual works suggests they were probably written over a period of years.
 The whole Magisterium itself was probably written during a period extending from the early 1220s to around 1240, with On the Universe written in the 1230s and On the Soul completed by around 1240.

 Besides the works contained in the Magisterium, other works of philosophical importance are De bono et malo I (On Good and Evil), where William develops a theory of value; De immortalitate animae (On the Immortality of the Soul), a companion to the treatment of immortality in On the Soul; and De gratia et libero arbitrio (On Grace and Free Choice), a treatment of the Pelagian heresy.

-Most of William's works have not been critically edited; several are extant only in manuscript form.
+With the exception of the sermons, most of William’s works have not been critically edited; several are extant only in manuscript form.
 The standard edition, which includes all the works that comprise the Magisterium, is the 1674 Orléans-Paris Opera omnia (OO).
 (The sermons contained in this edition are by William Perrauld, not William of Auvergne.)
 As might be expected, the texts in this old edition are often in need of correction; Teske has conjectured many corrections in his translations.

 The reader of William’s philosophical works is struck by their difference in character from the mainstream of philosophical and theological writing of the early thirteenth century.
 Whereas William’s contemporaries tend to compose works as a series of linked questions, each treated according to the question method (a paradigm of which is Aquinas’s later Summa theologiae), William instead follows the practice of Avicenna and Avicebron and composes treatises much more akin to a modern book.
 Indeed, William even models his writing style to some degree on the Latin translations of these authors.
 These features, together with William’s frequent use of analogies, metaphors and examples drawn from everyday life, his long-winded, rambling prose and frequent digressions, his harsh assessments of opponents as imbeciles or morons, and his urging that proponents of dangerous doctrines be wiped out by fire and sword, make for an inimitable and immediately recognizable style.